aws-samples/sample-dedicated-host-cost-allocator-and-chargeback/README.md

 A Python tool that automatically allocates AWS Dedicated Host costs to individual EC2 instances based on resource consumption and custom tags, enabling accurate chargeback and cost attribution across teams and departments.

+Disclaimer: This is this sample code and user must do their own due-diligence before actual usage.

 ## 🚀 Quick Start

 ```bash